uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/sections/text.md

 Computers can represent pieces of text with sequences of these patterns, much like Braille does.
 For example, the word "computers" (all lower case) would be 01100011 01101111 01101101 01110000 01110101 01110100 01100101 01110010 01110011.
 This is because "c" is "01100011", "o" is "01101111", and so on.
-Have a look at the ASCII table above to check that we are right!
+Have a look at the ASCII table above to check if we are right!

 {panel type="curiosity"}